voostindie/markdown-curator/README.md

 ### Create your own custom data models

-Once you've implemented a couple of queries you might run into one or two issues:
+Once you've implemented a couple of queries, you might run into one or two issues:

 1. **Duplication**.
 Extracting specific values from documents might be complex, and the same values might be needed across queries.
 2. **Heavy processing**.
 Running many queries across large data sets on every change, no matter how small, can be CPU intensive.

-To solve these issues you can create your own data models, which you can then build your queries upon.
+To solve these issues, you can create your own data models, which you can then build your queries upon.

 To do so, implement the `DataModel` interface and register it in your curator module: